covcom/205CDE/02 Git/README.md

 ### Rename files

 Renaming files is easy, right?
-We perhaps not.
+Well, perhaps not.
 Let's see what happens when we rename our file using the standard approach.
 Right-click on the file in the file tree and choose Rename.
 Call the file README2.md then run the status command:

 ```sh
     $ git status